Skip to main content

 A growing body of evidence shows that sidelining women from the labor market can be costly, and that macroeconomic productivity can suffer in labor markets where women’s talents and skills are not matched to suitable opportunities.
 Whilst the national development strategies of East African countries including Kenya, Rwanda, Uganda and Tanzania, do have a strong focus on gender issues through the lenses of vulnerability, gender-based violence (GBV), family, access to services and benefits, and sometimes labor markets, they tend not to treat addressing gender gaps in labor markets as an issue that is relevant to macroeconomic policy and growth.

-Yale Economic Growth Center (EGC) and Yale Inclusion Economics (YIE) are hosting a dialogue that will bring together macro- and microeconomic perspectives to shed light both on the relationship between gender gaps and economic transformation and pathways to understand and address underlying barriers in the modern economy.
-The event will feature work conducted by EGC through the Gender and Growth Gaps project on gendered labor market distortions, by YIE on digital inclusion, and by a joint EGC-YIE project focused on expanding childcare by extending access to enhanced public preschools for younger children, while bringing in peers to discuss policies and programs at scale, including time use data in policymaking and assessing fiscal investments and returns.
+Yale Economic Growth Center (EGC) and Yale Inclusion Economics (YIE) hosted a dialogue that brought together macro- and microeconomic perspectives to shed light both on the relationship between gender gaps and economic transformation and pathways to understand and address underlying barriers in the modern economy.
+The event featured work conducted by EGC through the Gender and Growth Gaps project on gendered labor market distortions, by YIE on digital inclusion, and by a joint EGC-YIE project focused on expanding childcare by extending access to enhanced public preschools for younger children, and brought in peers to discuss policies and programs at scale, including time use data in policymaking and assessing fiscal investments and returns.

-The event will showcase a variety of partnerships between academia, government counterparts and the private sector, and provide an opportunity for policymakers and practitioners to engage with evidence and discuss their work to drive human capital investments and gender equality in the region.
+The event showcased a variety of partnerships between academia, government counterparts and the private sector.
+At the event, policymakers and practitioners engaged with evidence and discussed their work to drive human capital investments and gender equality in the region.

-Confirmed speakers include Abraham Rugo (Executive Director, Bajeti Hub), Adem Esther (Senior Insights and Market Engagement Manager, Connected Women, GSMA), Aishwarya Lakshmi Ratan (Deputy Director, Yale Economic Growth Center), Alex Mwaura (Country Director - Kenya, Digital Green), Madam Anne Wang'ombe (Principal Secretary, State Department for Gender and Affirmative Action, Government of Kenya), Dr. Benson I. Wairegi (Former Chancellor, Kenyatta University; former Group Managing Director, Britam Holdings Plc.), Brian Murithi Humphrey (Intervention Supervisor, Kenyatta University Women’s Economic Empowerment (KU-WEE) Hub), Cajetan Iheka (Professor of English, Yale University; Chair, Council on African Studies; Head of the Africa Initiative at Yale), Deanna Ford (Senior Adviser, Yale Economic Growth Center; Managing Director, Inclusion Economics, Yale University), Dorothy Naivasha (County Executive Committee Member for Education and Vocational Training, Tharaka Nithi County), Ms. Grace Wasike (Director Social Economic Empowerment, State Department for Gender and Affirmative Action, Kenya), Judith Waudo (Professor and KU-WEE - Women’s Economic Empowerment - Hub Leader, Kenyatta University), Nena Sanderson (Chief Product Officer, M-KOPA), Rohini Pande (Henry J. Heinz II Professor of Economics and Director of the Economic Growth Centre, Yale University), Rozina Haque (BRAC International), Simon Onywere (Associate Professor, Kenyatta University), and Simone Schaner (Associate Professor of Economics, University of Southern California).
+Confirmed speakers included Adem Esther (Senior Insights and Market Engagement Manager, Connected Women, GSMA), Aishwarya Lakshmi Ratan (Deputy Director, Yale Economic Growth Center), Alex Mwaura (Country Director - Kenya, Digital Green), Madam Anne Wang'ombe (Principal Secretary, State Department for Gender and Affirmative Action, Government of Kenya), Dr. Benson I. Wairegi (Non-Executive Director, HF Group, Chairman, Housing Finance Bancassurance Intermediary (HFBI), Former Chancellor, Kenyatta University), Brian Murithi Humphrey (Intervention Supervisor, Kenyatta University Women’s Economic Empowerment (KU-WEE) Hub), Emma Lambert-Porter (Research Lead, Africa, Yale Economic Growth Center), Deanna Ford (Senior Adviser, Yale Economic Growth Center; Managing Director, Inclusion Economics, Yale University), Dorothy Naivasha (County Executive Committee Member for Education and Vocational Training, Tharaka Nithi County), Eldah Onsumu (Ag.
+Executive Director, KIPPRA), Ms. Grace Wasike (Director Social Economic Empowerment, State Department for Gender and Affirmative Action, Kenya), Janette Yarwood (Director for Africa, Europe, and The Middle East, Office of International Affairs, Yale University), John Kinuthia (Deputy Executive Director, Bajeti Hub), Joy Kiiru (Senior Women Economic Empowerment Advisor for Kenya, Gates Foundation), Judith Waudo (Professor and KU-WEE - Women’s Economic Empowerment - Hub Leader, Kenyatta University), Dr. Macdonald Obudho (Director General, Kenya National Bureau of Statistics), Michelle Neuman (Research Affiliate, Yale Inclusion Economics), Hon.
+Naisala Lesuuda (Member of Parliament, Kenya), Nancy Nafula (Acting Deputy Director, KIPPRA), Nena Sanderson (Chief Product Officer, M-KOPA), Rohini Pande (Henry J. Heinz II Professor of Economics and Director of the Economic Growth Centre, Yale University), Rozina Haque (Director, Ultra-Poor Graduation and Livelihoods, BRAC International), Simon Onywere (Associate Professor, Kenyatta University), and Simone Schaner (Associate Professor of Economics, University of Southern California).